zcheng73/shipper-thumbtack/BACKEND_SETUP.md

 PORT=3001
 ```

+If you need to change it, edit `backend/.env`

-### 3. Create the Database Schema
+### 3. Create Database Schema (One-Time)

-Connect to your PostgreSQL database and run this SQL (one-time only):
+Connect to your PostgreSQL database and run this SQL:

 ```sql
 CREATE TABLE IF NOT EXISTS entities (